eamonnk/appinfra/Modules/M05-Compliance and Security/L01-Security and Compliance in the pipeline/01-Lesson Overview.md

 This lesson includes the following topics:

-- What is Rugged DevOps?
+- What is rugged DevOps?
 - Rugged DevOps pipeline
 - Software Composition Analysis (SCA)
-- Whitesource integration with Azure DevOps pipeline
+- WhiteSource integration with Azure DevOps pipeline
-- Fortify integration with Azure DevOps pipeline
+- Fortify integration with Microsoft Azure DevOps pipeline
 - CheckMarx integration with Azure DevOps
 - Veracode integration with Azure DevOp
-- How to Integrate SCA checks into pipelines
+- How to integrate SCA checks into pipelines
-- Ops and pipeline security.
+- DevOps and pipeline security
-- Secure DevOops kit for Azure (AzSK)
+- Secure DevOps Kit for Azure